Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure items are visible in the cart with the correct price attached. | Items are visible in the cart with the correct price attached.
 [Add to cart test](wireframes/cart_test.png) | PASS
 Ensure items are added to the cart displaying, images and prices accordingly. | Items are added to the cart displaying, images and prices accordingly.
 [Cart items test](wireframes/cart_items.png) | PASS
 Ensure items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu. | Items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu.
 [Cart items test](wireframes/cart_items.png) | PASS
+Ensure users are able to delete cars from the cart. | Users are able to delete cars from the cart.
+When a user clicks on the Remove Car button, car is removed, the total is amended and the page reloads. | PASS

 ## Searching and Filtering